-PHSC 101 Principles of Physical Science
+PHSC 101 Principles of Physical Science (3) 3 hours lecture 3

 The study of selected topics from the fields of physics and chemistry and their related sciences through lectures, films, and demonstrations.
 A general education course designed particularly for non science majors.
 Especially recommended for teacher training.